Saurabhbans87/Tutorial/Data-Structure/algorithm-array/Segregate 0s and 1s Algorithm.md

         return array;
     }
 ```
-> Traverse the array and replace the first count elements with 0s and the rest with 1s.
 # Dutch National Flag Algorithm
 > [!NOTE]
 > Dutch National Flag Algorithm, also known as the 3-way Partitioning.